 Donating or selling items helps ease the pressure of feeling wasteful.
 When you donate an item, you’re giving it new life.
 Someone else who needs that fondue pot or that mini skirt will be thrilled to own it!
 It will get used and loved by a new owner.

-That's exactly how I feel about my sweet girls' baby clothes.
+That's exactly how I felt about my sweet girls' baby clothes.
 I love the fact that some other family will get to enjoy seeing their little girl(s) in those sweet clothes!
 And I also know that selling them at consignment sales (like we did recently) helps make them more affordable for many families.
 (I'm going to write a post about how to decide what to sell at consignment sales, how to price them and how to get organized for the consignment sales soon, promise!).

 If an item is broken, damaged or worn out, trash it.
 Don’t hold on to items thinking you’ll repair them, unless you are truly diligent about repurposing and repairing.
 If you’ve got a pile building up in your workspace, it’s time for a reality check.
 If you aren’t going to get to repairing or repurposing in the next week or two, take a cue from Elsa of Frozen and let it goooo.

 Rule #3: Get Rid of it Quickly

 So, remember what I said about toddler clothes?
 Part of the reason they were cluttering up the guest closet was that I didn’t stick to my own rule.
 I put them aside, saying I’d get to donating them (because I wasn’t ready to let them go).
 BUT, as mentioned above, I recently got my act together and sold them at a consignment sale.
 What didn't sell, we donated.
 And just like that, they were finally out of our house and going to be used by another family.
 YAY!